Quick answer

 Is street food in Asakusa halal-friendly?

 Most traditional Asakusa street food contains pork or is fried in shared oil with pork products.
-However, Suzukien's matcha gelato is vegetarian-friendly, and some sweet shops like Umezono serve anmitsu that may be suitable.
+However, Suzukien's matcha gelato is vegetarian-friendly, and some sweet shops like Umezono serve anmitsu (fruit and agar dessert) that may be suitable.
 Always ask about ingredients if you have dietary restrictions.

 When is the best time to visit Asakusa for street food?